 The stated date when the issuer will return your capital to holders of bonds.

 There are some preferred stocks that pay their dividends on a monthly basis instead of quarterly.
+Some investors like to receive monthly dividends simply because of the need for monthly income.
+Mathematically monthly payors have a slight annual advantage over quarterly payors.

 Non-Cumulative Preferred Stock